nearform/minishift-demo/README.md

 ## Getting started with Openshift Origin

-Minishift is great for deploymnet but to run in production you will need to deploy to an openshift cluster.
+Minishift is great for local development but to run in production you will need to deploy to an openshift cluster.
 We have also included script example to deploy to Openshift.

 ### What is Openshift Origin?